rezanikfal/Tutorials/Angular/NgRx.md

 console.log(add(1, 3));
 ```
 ### Impure
 The first function changes the state.
 Note that, even logging something on the console renders a new thing on the screen.
 That is part of the application state.
 We are triggering a **Side Effect**.
+Side effects means an external source that you don't know about 100%.
+Like make a http call.
+Maybe return data, maybe error!
 ```javascript
 function add(a, b) {
     const total = a + b;